WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 Adaptations to help you get in and out

-You can have a transfer plate fitted to the side of your vehicle seat to help you get in and out.
+A transfer plate fitted to the side of a vehicle seat

 Electric hoists

-An electric hoist physically lifts you in and out of the vehicle.
-It includes a permanent mount and three parts that fit together easily.
+These physically lift you in and out of the vehicle.
+They include a permanent mount and three parts that fit together easily.

-You might prefer this to a Wheelchair Accessible Vehicle (Wheelchair Accessible Vehicle) as it lets you sit in the vehicle seat next to the driver.
+You may prefer this to a Wheelchair Accessible Vehicle (Wheelchair Accessible Vehicle) as it lets you sit in the seat next to the driver.

 Swivel seats